MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

 2. Select **Classifications** > **Policies** > **Global** to open the **Policy: Global** blade.

 3. Locate the policy settings after the labels, in the **Configure settings to display and apply on Information Protection end users** section.
-Make a note of the current settings.
-If you haven't changed these settings from their defaults, you see there is no default label set, documents and emails aren't required to have a label, and users don't have to provide justification when they change labels:
+Make a note of how the settings are currently configured.
+Specifically, the settings **Select the default label** and **Users must provide justification to set a lower classification label, remove a label, or remove protection**.
+For example:

     ![Azure Information Protection tutorial - default policy](./media/info-protect-policy-default-settings.png)

-    We'll change a couple of those policy settings so that you can see how they work.
+    We'll use these policy settings for you to later see how they work.

 4. For **Select the default label**, select **General**.

     If you don't have this label because you have an older version of the policy, choose **Internal** as the equivalent label.

-5. For **Users must provide justification to set a lower classification label, remove a label, or remove protection**, set this option to **On**.
+5. For **Users must provide justification to set a lower classification label, remove a label, or remove protection**, set this option to **On** if it is not already.

 6. In addition, make sure that **Display the Information Protection bar in Office apps** is set to **On**.